Cafeteria mobile app case study

 Pickup

-Not picked up in time, and coffee could be cold.
+Not picked up in time, and the coffee could be cold.

 2.